hidecode221b/Radia/readme_mac_python.md

 cd ~/Downloads/radia-master/env/radia_python/
 cp radia.cpython-39-darwin.so radia.so
 ```
-- Test a Radia python code from example to verify the app as below.
+- Test a Radia python code from an example to verify the first app run as below.
 ```
 python3 radia_example01.py
 ```

 - Message in the first radia run `radia cannot be opened because the developer cannot be verified.
 Do you want to move to trash?`, then click `Cancel`.
+- Open system settings - security & privacy - security - `allow anyway` to allow opening `radia.cpython-39-darwin.so` blocked from use because it is not from an identified developer.
-- Message in the second radia run `macOS cannot verify the developer of radia.
-Are you sure you want to open it?`, then `Open`.
+- Message in the second radia run `macOS cannot verify the developer of "radia.cpython-39-darwin.so".
+Are you sure you want to open it?`, then click `Open`, and radia shows the results eventually without further verification.
-- Open system preferences - security & privacy - general - open anyway to allow opening radia.so.
-- Test `python radia_example01.py` in terminal, then it works eventually without verification.

 ```
 python3 radia_example02.py